SET THEORY

 Sample Problem:

-In an excursion at Enchanted Kingdom, 80 students brought Sandwich, Drinks and Chips as follows:
+an excursion at Enchanted Kingdom, 80 students brought Sandwich, Drinks and

 How many students brought: